Registration will OPEN on October 15th!

 Head Coaches/Directors: Keith Evans and Terri Scadron

-Keith is a RRCA-certified coach who has run race distances from 3K up through 100 miles, a distance he has completed three times.
+Keith is a RRCA-certified coach who has run race distances from 3K up through 100 miles, a distance he has completed four times.
 He regularly competes in both road and trail races and trains with MCRRC’s Experienced Marathon Program (XMP) in the summer.
 He has coached in 5k, 10k and marathon programs and continues coaching at the MCRRC Stride Clinic.

 If you have additional questions, please email Keith and Terri directly at winter_amt @mcrrc.org.